douglatornell/2014-09-25-ubc/novice/python-eoas/01-weather.md

 <p>http://climate.weather.gc.ca/climateData/bulkdata_e.html?timeframe=1&amp;stationID=51442&amp;Year=2013&amp;Month=8&amp;Day=1&amp;format=csv</p>
 <p>will return the hourly data CSV file for YVR that we all downloaded earlier.</p>
 <p>Note: The program that accepts that URL and processes it to return the data is very picky about capitalization.
 That's not good design, but it's what we have to live with.</p>
 <p>We can write that URL more readably in Python by separating it into a string for the URL of the page, and a dictionary containing the keys and values in the query part.
-Then we can use requests.get() function to get the content at that URL:</p>
+Then we can use <code>requests.get()</code> function to get the content at that URL:</p>
 </div>